ddsbook/blog/2014/09/dga-part2.md

 package to return the percentage of characters that are in the dictionary.
 I also am using the dictionary that was included in Click Security's code and it seems to be a little loose about what is a valid word.
 At some point that dictionary could be rebuilt and cleaned up.
+But, for the sake of time, we can just go with it how it is.

     :::r